 The Certified Financial Planner Board (CFP) recently revoked the designations of three advisors and suspended several others.

-Brokers are required to perform adequate due diligence on any investment they recommend and to ensure that all recommendations are suitable for the investor in light of the investor’s age, risk tolerance, net worth, and investment experience.
+According to BrokerCheck, Sullivan has been a registered broker with First Allied Securities since 2008.
+Broker are required to perform adequate due diligence on any investment they recommend and to ensure that all recommendations are suitable for the investor in light of the investor’s age, risk tolerance, net worth, and investment experience.

 Brokers and investment advisers who make unsuitable investment recommendations or fail to adequately disclose investment risks can be held accountable for losses suffered through a FINRA arbitration claim.